YZY-Jaeger/EvoRob6/README.md

 - The fitness of the ANN is determined by the proportion of correctly classified examples in the dataset.

 - The best weights and bias found:
-(vary each time the script is executed)
+(vary each time the script is executed; they will be printed in the terminal):
     - Weights: [w1, w2]
     - Bias: w0